bixBeta/scRNA-WS24/Lessons/Week3.md

 RidgePlot(sobj.filtered,features = c("LYZ","JUNB"), group.by = "orig.ident", idents=1)
 ```
 ![ridge.de](../images/ridge.de.png)

+The different visualizations show different aspects of the patterns found with `FindMarkers()`.
+It can be valuable to look at the dataset in different ways to understand the results.
+Did you expect the results shown in the Violin Plot, given the FeathrePlot (UMAP view)?

 <hr>

 ## Optional further analyses, guided by Seurat and other vignettes: